SpleefLeague/Core/README.md

 ## Troubleshooting

-If the dependencies for the core aren't resolving properly, check whether your `JAVA_HOME` has been set to the Java 8 JDK properly.
-You can see the version maven is using by running `mvn -V`.
-If your `JAVA_HOME` wasn't properly set to Java 8 before try re-running `./build.sh --jar`.
-If any problems persist with the PaperSpigot dependency try manually running `mvn install` in the project root, or seek help by creating a ticket or contacting a developer.
+If you have any issues seek help by creating an issue or contacting a developer.

 ## Contributing